kamenPB/Green-Credentials/README.md

 The server will now be running.
 You can access its web page by navigating to ``localhost:8080`` in a web browser.

 To access this server from the Smart TV, identify the IP address of the server.
-This can be found by typing ``ipconfig`` in a terminal of the machine the server is running on.
+This can be found by typing ``ipconfig`` in a terminal on the machine the server is running on.

 Enter this IP address in the Smart TV's web browser.